pflanze/functional-perl/htmlgen/README.md

   the site root.

-* `$filesinfo` (passed around explicitely for no particular reason?), is a `PFLANZE::Filesinfo` object, mutated to add information (remember that I said it was not meant as a functional programming demo), maintains information about all the files that make up the website.
+* `$filesinfo` (passed around explicitely for no particular reason?), is a `FunctionalPerl::Htmlgen::_::Filesinfo` object, mutated to add information (remember that I said it was not meant as a functional programming demo), maintains information about all the files that make up the website.
   Likewise, `$genfilestate` is a `PFLANZE::Genfilestate` object, which